sfruzsi/testingMinesweep/README.md

 > As a player I want the game to end when I click on a bomb So that I can play properly

 - Given the board has mines When I click on the mine Then the game ends
+- Given the board has mines When I click on the mine Then the board reveals the mine I clicked on